R4Y3D/CISC-2540_Labs/lab-1/Lab-1_README.md

 by Rayed Jawad

-Created first Github "game" utilizing 3 sprites which includes a main scene and a scene for a tree that has several intances for development convinence.
+Created first Github "game" utilizing 3 sprites which include a main scene and a scene for a tree that has several instances for development convenience.
 Struggled navigating GitHub through desktop and local repository, GitHub online seemed more user-friendly.